markdom/specification/1.0/markdom.md

 A [*Markdom text content*][] must be represented as a JSON object.

-The JSON object must have an entry with name `type` and value `TEXT`.
+The JSON object must have an entry with name `type` and value `Text`.

 The JSON object must have an entry with name `text`.
 The value of this entry, must be a JSON string and contain the value of the `text` parameter of the represented [*Markdom text content*][].